ahh1539/WebCheckers/docs/DesignDoc.md

 of the design.

 ## Testing
-> _This section will provide information about the testing performed
-> and the results of the testing._

 > Our unit testing strategy has essentially been to broadly test all of the class's methods first, creating mock Objects to test with and creating